How to Make Deviled Eggs In an Instant Pot

 Tackling this appetizer is easier than you think!

 This probably goes without saying, but eggs are super versatile (like, can be eaten in 50 different ways, versatile!).
 And one variation that we here at Food Network hold close to our hearts is the deviled egg.
 Sliced in half and filled with a creamy, mustard-and-mayo-packed filling, this bite-sized treat is typically served as an Easter appetizer — but we think it’s a snack fit for any gathering.
 We get it, though, this dish is a true labor of love.
 It takes some work to hard boil, peel and halve each egg then pipe in a delicious filling.
+And if you're curious about the full technique, head over to our story, How to Make Deviled Eggs.
 But, if we had a hack for you that could cut back on both preparation and work, would that convince you to take these treats from a once-a-year indulgence to a staple party item?
 We think that answer should be yes.

 So what’s this hack, you ask?
 It obviously starts with the Instant Pot (you should have known, right?).
 This catch-all kitchen appliance is truly the best way to take any stressful meal and transform it into an instant (sorry, we couldn’t resist) success.
 While the IP can't make two dozen deviled eggs for you, it can sure speed up the process.
 In this instance, it comes in handy as the fastest way to hard boil your eggs.
 Food Network’s foolproof method insures creamy yolks and a clean, easy peel — and it only takes 5 active minutes!
 Rather than spending nearly 30 minutes hard boiling the old-fashioned way, you can spend all that extra time doing whatever your heart desires (like maybe making one of these 30-minutes dishes!).
 You’re not only saving time with this hack, but you’re also ensuring a foolproof result.
 After transferring your cooked eggs to an ice bath and letting them sit for five minutes, you’ll be left with eggs that practically fall out of the shell and a yolk at ideal consistency — no more guesswork involved!